amir-arad/typescript-service-template/README.md

 ### Installing workspace

 to install a development environment, you need to have nvm and git installd.
-Then, `git clone` this repo locally and run:
+Then, `git clone` this repo locally. copy `.env.sample` into `.env` so that you have an initial configuration.
+run:
 ```
 $ nvm use
 $ npm install